zhaparoff/xrm-alerts/README.md

  - NPM package published

-### WARNING
-This version is **NOT** fully compatible with the original Alert.js, since it contains a bunch of breaking changes in the method signatures.
+**WARNING**: This version is **NOT** fully compatible with the original Alert.js, since it contains a bunch of breaking changes in the method signatures.

 Anton Zhaparov, 2019